Oscillon collapse to black holes: Numerical Setup

 \subsection{Initial Conditions}

 Meta-stable solutions for the real free scalar field case can be numerically obtained by solving the Einstein-Klein-Gordon (EKG) equations for a scalar field profile with the ansatz of a harmonic time dependence, see for example~\cite{UrenaLopez:2002gx, 1609.04724}.
 In that case, a shooting method is used to construct a one-parameter family of meta-stable solutions, characterised by the maximum amplitude of the scalar field at the centre of the oscillon, denoted by $\phi_0/M_p$, or equivalently by their total mass $M$, usually expressed in units $[M_p^2/m]$ (see table Tab.~\ref{tab:1to1Relation} for the conversion).
-These meta-stable solutions can be further characterized as \textit{stable} under small perturbations, if $\phi_0/M_p < 0.48$, and unstable under small perturbations, if $\phi_0/M_p > 0.48$.
-We will use the field profiles of solutions that are stable under small perturbations (in the free field case) as initial conditions for our simulations, as described below.
-(Note that we parameterise these in terms of the mass $M$ since this is still a relevant physical quantity when the potential includes self-interactions, whereas the peak amplitude of the oscillation $\phi_0$ is likely to change.)
+These meta-stable solutions can be further characterised as \textit{stable} under small perturbations, if $\phi_0/M_p < 0.48$, and unstable under small perturbations, if $\phi_0/M_p > 0.48$.

+As noted in the Introduction, we will use the field profiles of solutions that are stable under small perturbations in the free-field case as initial conditions for our simulations, as described below.
+(Note that we parameterise these in terms of the mass $M$ since this is still a relevant physical quantity when the potential includes self-interactions, whereas the peak amplitude of the oscillation $\phi_0$ is likely to change beyond the free-field case.)

-In models with a more complicated scalar potential it is not straightforward to solve the EKG equations to find meta-stable solutions and their stability limits, hence in this paper we use the free field solutions as approximate guesses, and test whether they evolve into stable solutions or disperse/collapse under the influence of gravity.
+In models with a more complicated scalar potential it is not straightforward to solve the EKG equations to find meta-stable solutions and their stability limits, hence in this paper we use the free-field solutions as approximate guesses, and test whether they evolve into stable solutions or disperse/collapse once self-interactions are included.
 When the potential is close to the simple massive case (cases for which $\Lambda \gg M_p$), the profiles will remain constant and the same stability bounds will be obtained, but for the strongly attractive interactions studied here $\Lambda \lesssim M_p$ and $\phi \gtrsim \Lambda$, we expect potentially significant deviations in both the profile and the stability.
-To be able to use the free field solutions with an arbitrary potential, we pick the point of time symmetry in which
+To be able to use the free-field solutions with an arbitrary potential, we pick the point of time symmetry in which

 In this way, the momentum constraint\footnote{$K_{ij}$ and $K$ are the extrinsic curvature and its trace respectively, while $D_j$ is the covariant derivative with respect to $\gamma_{ij}$.}

 is trivially satisfied because the gradients of the field vanish everywhere, thus the momentum density $S_i = \gamma_{ia} \gamma_{jb} T^{ab} \sim \dot\phi(r) \partial_i \phi = 0$ ($T^{ab}$ is the stress-energy tensor).
 At the same time, the only additional terms in the Hamiltonian constraint\footnote{Where $\rho$ is the energy density and ${}^{(3)} R$ is the $3$-curvature.}